 LPEF Board of Directors

 The board of directors of the La Crosse Public Education Foundation is a group of individuals who share the common belief that education is one of the most important values and qualities we can possibly impart to our children.
 Directors are elected to three-year terms and may serve two terms.

 For more information on Board service, please contact Executive Director David Stoeffler at firstname.lastname@example.org.

 Angela Strangman, Vice President, Trust Point

-Tammy Larson, Past President, Coulee Bank
+Tammy Larson, Treasurer and Past President, Coulee Bank